 What’s coming next for us?

-2. How did adults interpret COVID-related graphs from the media?
+How did adults interpret COVID-related graphs from the media?
 How does that relate to their graph literacy and other factors?
+Did parents reason differently about COVID-related statistics than non-parents?

 And more!